Bentonville police officer on paid administrative leave; accused of battery

 ROGERS, Ark.
-(KNWA) — A Bentonville police officer turned himself in for misdemeanor battery, according to a report released by the Bentonville Police Department.
+(KFTA) — A Bentonville police officer turned himself in for misdemeanor battery, according to a report released by the Bentonville Police Department.

 The incident happened on January 1, 2019.
 On Thursday, August 29, Bentonville Police Officer Chris Alexander was served with a warrant by the Rogers Police Department for 3rd-degree battery resulting from an investigation, according to a release by BPD.